Solvers

 Simplex

 HiGHS has efficient implementations of both the primal and dual simplex methods, although the dual simplex solver is likely to be faster and is more robust, so is used by default.
+Similarly, for reasons discussed in the parallelism section, the parallel dual simplex solver is unlikely to be worth using.
 The novel features of the dual simplex solver are described in

 Parallelizing the dual revised simplex method, Q. Huangfu and J. A. J. Hall, Mathematical Programming Computation, 10 (1), 119-142, 2018 DOI: 10.1007/s12532-017-0130-5.